CornyShawny/11SE-Task-2/PROJECT_DOCUMENTATION.md

 # add highscore (WPM)
 ```

 ## **Review**
 ### **End of Sprint Review Questions**
-- **Evaluate how effectively your project meets the functional and non-functional requirements defined in your planning.** My project effectively meets all of the functional and non-functional requirements
+- **Evaluate how effectively your project meets the functional and non-functional requirements defined in your planning.** I have implemented OOP features into my code, basically a rewrite of my old code, therefore also including all features in the functional and non-functional requirements, such as the ui and display.

-- **Analyse the performance of your program against the key use-cases you identified.**
+- **Analyse the performance of your program against the key use-cases you identified.** The program performs well and the output is as expected, but I have realised that if the number of generated words is too high, the words could flood the window, or crash the application, so I need to add some restrictions.
+Overall, the program works well, but there needs to be some changes and fixes.

-- **Assess the quality of your code in terms of readability, structure, and maintainability.**
+- **Assess the quality of your code in terms of readability, structure, and maintainability.** My code is well organised and very readable, and it is even better now with OOP implemented.
+The code includes docstrings and code comments to explain what that specific part of code does and what it's for.

-- **Explain the improvements that should be made in the next stage of development.**
+- **Explain the improvements that should be made in the next stage of development.** The only improvements that should be made are to make small improvements like making the UI look better by rearranging the UI elements, changing the colours, or changing the size.
+I should also add error handling, and implement restrictions into the code.

 ## **Launch**